 Devices that support hearing

-Video calls – Video call apps such as Zoom and Teams offer a caption service.
+Video calls – some video call apps such as Teams offer a caption service.
 Speak to a member of our rehab team if you would like more information about this.
 Contact us on firstname.lastname@example.org

 Risk of Loss and Damage to processors